 "As a family, we never take any medicines or supplements.
 Not even herbs regularly, unless there is a chronic condition that needs help.
 Our first line of treatment is food itself and our medicine cabinet is the kitchen spice rack.
 Our antibiotic is fasting, and our painkiller is herbal oils and hot baths.
 Feeling grateful for all the good things we have and the beautiful life and people around us and appreciating the divine presence within us and around us is our vaccination."

-Dr. Shijoe Mathew is an Ayurvedic doctor at The Alternative Healthcare in West Sussex and the founder of Ayurvedic Life With Dr. Mathew.
+Dr. Shijoe Mathew is an Ayurvedic doctor and the founder of Ayurvedic Life With Dr. Mathew.
 Born in Kuwait and raised in Kerala, South India, Dr. Mathew was influenced by Ayurveda early on and eventually decided to dedicate his life to practising and sharing this ancient knowledge.

 Dr. Mathew has been an Ayurvedic physician for almost a decade, most notably at Ananda in the Himalayas.
 His practice mainly focuses on dosha diagnosis-based body balancing, Panchakarma and Ayurvedic lifestyle planning.